 Opt-in text message with two-way, conversational texts

 Another text scenario is when the business and customer are having a two-way conversation via text.
-Verbal or written consent can be obtained within the course of a natural human conversation.
+Implied consent can be obtained within the course of a natural human conversation.

-In these scenarios, it’s best practice to reply with an opt-in text message that confirms their consent to communicate via text.
-Below are a few examples of best practices.
+In these scenarios, it’s best practice to reply with an opt-in text message that confirms their consent to communicate via text, also known as a double opt-in text message.
+Below are a few opt-in language examples based on TCPA suggestions.

-When the customer has texted the business first
+TCPA suggested opt-in text example when the customer texts the business first